gabrielac07/gabi_2025/navigation/real_PPR.md

     return jsonify(books_in_wishlist)
 ```

 ii.
-Here, the `get_user_wishlist()` function is called whenever a user makes a GET request to the /api/wishlist/ endpoint.
+This code segment shows the `get_user_wishlist()` function being called whenever a user makes a GET request to the /api/wishlist/ endpoint.
+The function is decorated with `@wishlist_api.route` and `@token_required` to ensure it is properly routed and secured.

 ```python
 @wishlist_api.route('/', methods=['GET'])